DIGIC: DIGIC 8

 The DIGIC 8 was introduced together with the Canon EOS M50 in February 2018.
-It can process 4k videos with up to 30 fps using MPEG-4 AVC/H.264 compression.
+It can process 4K videos with up to 30 FPS using MPEG-4 with AVC/H.264 codec.

 The new DIGIC 8 image processor has also contributed to an enhanced Dual Pixel CMOS AF system.
 The system can now display more AF points (99 points; up to 143 points with supported lenses), and covers a larger AF area (approximately 88% horizontal by 100% vertical of the screen) when a compatible lens is attached.
 This contributes to improved AF capability and tracking performance.